dongle-the-gadget/W11ISOPatcher/docs/thirdpartylicenses.md

 # Third party licenses
-The program uses source code from these open-source projects:
+The program uses source code/binaries from these open-source projects:

 Project name      | Owner         | Portions used                               | License
 ------------------|---------------|---------------------------------------------|--------------------------------------------------------------------------------